 Nigeria boasts in being the most suitable habitat for the worlds largest diversity of the most colorful creatures – the butterflies.
 It is widely believed that the areas surrounding Calabar, Cross River State in the southern part of the country harbors the world’s largest diversity of butterflies.

 3. Ogun State Has The Highest Number of Universities in Nigeria

 Ogun State is one of the states in the western part of the country and it has a total of nine registered universities, making it the state with the highest number of Universities in Nigeria

 2. The Longest Bridge in Africa

-The Third Mainland Bridge (in Lagos State) connecting Lagos Island to the mainland is the longest bridge in Africa—it measure about 11.8km.
-The bridge starts from Oworonshoki which is linked to the Apapa-Oshodi express way and Lagos-Ibadan express way, and ends at the Adeniji Adele Interchange on Lagos Island.
+The Third Mainland Bridge (in Lagos State) connecting Lagos Island to the mainland is the longest bridge in Africa—it measures about 11.8km.
+The bridge starts from Oworonshoki which is linked to the Apapa-Oshodi expressway and Lagos-Ibadan expressway and ends at the Adeniji Adele Interchange on Lagos Island.
 There is also a link midway through the bridge that leads to the Herbert Macaulay Way, Yaba.
 The bridge was built by Julius Berger Nigeria PLC and opened by President Ibrahim Babangida in 1990

 1. Largest Producers of Crude Oil

 Nigeria is the 12th largest producer of crude oil in the world (averaging 2,525,000 barrels per day) and the 8th largest exporter.
 Nigeria has the 10th largest proven reserves of petroleum worldwide.
 Petroleum plays an important role in the country’s economy and contributes to more than 85% of the total government’s revenue.